How to Complete a Successful Application

 A resume is an important part of the initial Urban Teachers application; it provides a broader picture of your experiences and the activities and organizations you have been a part of.
 If you successfully move through the application process and receive an offer, your resume will be shared with our higher education and school partners.

 Tips for crafting a good and informative resume:

 1. Pay attention to format.
-What you want is a balance -- a smooth, clean look that allows your content to stand out; a clean sleek font can provide a more tightened-up presentation.
+What you want is a balance - a smooth, clean look that allows your content to stand out.
+A clean sleek font can also provide a more tightened-up presentation.

 2. Make your resume count.
-List your contact information (email, and phone/cell numbers), so we can easily contact you should we have questions.
+List your contact information (email and phone number) so we can easily contact you should we have questions.
 You can also share additional information on your resume, including the reason for any gaps or breaks in your education and/or work experience, your education history, and whether you are bilingual or multilingual.

-3. Highlight your talents, experience and relevant skills.
+3. Highlight your talents, experience, and relevant skills.
 You want to showcase what you can do as a resident/fellow in the Urban Teachers program and as an urban teacher to our students.
-Be sure to include any experience volunteering or working with K-12 students or children, in urban communities that have historically been underserved, and with service or community organizations.
+Be sure to include any experience volunteering or working with K-12 students or children, in urban communities that have systematically been denied opportunity, and with service or community organizations.
 You should also include the dates in which you performed this work or volunteered (both start date and end date), and a description of your role.

 4. Quality over quantity.
 Keep your resume to no more than two pages, unless your background and experience is highly relevant to teaching.

 Before Your Final Interview